 Todd v.
 AFSCME Council 5 and Burns v.
 SEIU Local 284

-Upper Midwest Law Center filed two federal lawsuits on March 5, 2021 on behalf of four government employees as they seek to recoup dues taken from them in violation of the Supreme Court’s 2018 Janus decision and stop these unions’ unconstitutional practices.
+Upper Midwest Law Center filed a federal lawsuit on March 5, 2021 on behalf of Marcus Todd, a security counselor at MSOP-St. Peter, against AFSCME Council 5 because AFSCME used his forged signature to take union dues from his paycheck, in violation of the First Amendment and the Supreme Court’s 2018 Janus decision.
 The UMLC represents Marcus Todd, a security counselor for the Minnesota Department of Human Services, and Polly Burns, Rhonda Tomoson, and Diane Gooding, who are food service managers who work with school lunch employees who work to feed students in the Burnsville-Savage-Eagan public schools.

 Scheff Logging & Trucking, Inc. and Associated Contract Loggers & Truckers of Minnesota, Inc. v.
 Shawn Ray Etsitty and John Does (The Enbridge Pipeline Sabotage Case)